China’s Great Wall of Debt (Shadow Banks, Ghost Cities, Massive Loans, and the End of the Chinese Miracle.)

 Jayson Blair (Former journalist with The New York Times, fired for fabrication and plagiarism.).

-New media argues that all societal beliefs should have equal expression.
-It is the same distortion some Americans claim for freedom.
+New media argues all societal beliefs should have equal expression.
+That is a distortion of America’s freedom of speech.
 Americans have regulated freedom, just as they have regulated free speech.
-Freedom is to “do no harm to others”.
+Freedom Of Speech is to DoNoHarmToOthers.

 Another failure Abramson notes is the paucity of critical reporting by the New York Times and Washington Post of WMD in Iraq.
 Checks and balances did not work in either paper because of investigative failure.